Single-path Bit Sharing for Automatic Loss-aware Model Compression: Introduction

-\jing{In this paper, we propose to address these issues by devising a simple yet effective method named \methodfullname (\methodshortname) for automatic loss-aware model compression.
-Equipped with \methodshortname, the trade-off between pruning and quantization can be learned.
-More critically, \methodshortname is able to efficiently search optimal configurations.
-Specifically, we first represent pruning as 0-bit quantization, which provides a unified view for pruning and quantization.} We then introduce a novel single-path model to encode all bitwidths in the search space, \chenp{as} shown in Figure~\ref{fig:diagram_signle_path}.
-Our \methodshortname is built upon the observation that the quantized values of a high bitwidth can be shared with those of low bitwidths under some conditions.
+In this paper, we propose to address the above challenges by devising a simple yet effective method named \methodfullname (\methodshortname) for automatic loss-aware model compression. \jingr{To this end, we provide a unified view for the pruning and quantization, where pruning is reformulated as a special case of quantization.
+We then introduce a novel single-path model to encode all bitwidths in the search space.
+As shown in Fig.~\ref{fig:diagram_signle_path}, we theoretically show that the quantized values of a high bitwidth can be shared with those of low bitwidths under some conditions.
 Therefore, we are able to decompose a quantized representation into the sum of the lowest bitwidth representation and a series of re-assignment offsets.
-In this way, the quantized values of different bitwidths are different subsets of those of super-bitwidth (\ie, the highest bitwidth in the search space). \jing{ Instead of choosing a path in the multi-path scheme~\cite{wu2018mixed}, our \methodshortname casts the mixed-precision quantization problem to a subset selection problem, which significantly reduces the number of parameters, computational cost, and optimization difficulty.} Relying on the single-path model, we further introduce learnable binary gates to encode the choice of bitwidth.
-By jointly training the binary gates and network parameters, the configurations of each layer can be automatically determined.
+In this case, the quantized values of different bitwidths are different subsets of those of super-bitwidth (\ie, the highest bitwidth).
+Compared with the multi-path scheme~\cite{wu2018mixed}, we only need to maintain a single path model, which requires much fewer model parameters.
+More importantly, we are able to transform the mixed-precision quantization problem into a subset selection problem, which significantly reduces the computation cost and alleviates the optimization difficulty.
+Relying on the single-path model, we further introduce learnable binary gates to encode the choice of bitwidth and learn the binary gates and network parameters jointly.
+In this way, the configurations of each layer can be automatically determined and the trade-off between pruning and quantization can be optimized. }

-Our main contributions are summarized as follows: \begin{itemize} \item We devise a novel single-path scheme that \jing{encapsulates multiple configurations} in a unified single-path framework. \jing{Relying on this, we further introduce learnable binary gates to determine the optimal configurations.} Our proposed \methodshortname casts the search problem as a subset selection problem, hence significantly reducing the number of parameters and search cost.
+Our main contributions are summarized as follows: \begin{itemize} \item We devise a novel single-path scheme that \jing{encapsulates multiple configurations} in a unified single-path framework, \jingr{which requires fewer model parameters compared with multi-path scheme.}

+\item \jingr{ We transform the model compression into a subset selection problem and explicitly share the quantized values among various bitwidths.
+As a result, \methodshortname enables the candidate configurations to learn jointly rather than separately and thus significantly reduces the computation cost and alleviates the optimization difficulty. }